axanthos/orange3-textable/docs/doc/_build/_sources/preprocess.rst.txt

 segmentation at every modification of its interface or when its input data are modified (by deletion or addition of a connection, or because modified data is received through an existing connection).

+Below the **Send** button, the user finds the number of segments present in the output segmentation, or the reasons why no segmentation is emitted (no input data, overlaps in the input segmentation, etc.).

 .. _anchor_to_caveat: